-where to purchase doxycycline Two years ago, in June 2016, Atlanta Presbyterian Fellowship had the pleasure of welcoming to The Bluff a group of seven volunteers from one of our Indiana churches who styled themselves the Atlanta Seven.
+July 2018―Two years ago, in June 2016, Atlanta Presbyterian Fellowship had the pleasure of welcoming to The Bluff a group of seven volunteers from one of our Indiana churches who styled themselves the Atlanta Seven.
 It comprised seven people who each shared a heart for downtown ministry and wanted to be of service to us and the people to whom we minister.
 Fast forward two years and now, in July 2018, we were thrilled to welcome a group of six volunteers, five from Indiana and one from Kentucky, which we dubbed the Atlanta Six.
-One person from the Atlanta Seven, namely McCheyne McNamee, the son of Elder Gary McNamee who led the 2016 delegation, was now a member of the Atlanta Six, as was Jenny Decker, the sister of Joy Decker, another member of the 2016 team.
+One person from the Atlanta Seven, namely McCheyne McNamee, the son of elder Gary McNamee who led the 2016 delegation, was now a member of the Atlanta Six, as was Jenny Decker, the sister of Joy Decker, another member of the 2016 team.

-It so happened that we had been thinking about replacing the carpet in the duplex, and when the offer of a missions team was made, we tied that project in with a Vacation Bible School.
-So plans began to bring a group of young people to Atlanta, and Parker took the lead, with the Columbus, Indiana, session overseeing and funding the effort.
+It so happened that we had been thinking about replacing the carpet in the duplex, which we would tie in with a Vacation Bible School.
+So plans began to bring a group of young people to Atlanta, and Parker took the lead, with the Columbus, Indiana, session overseeing the effort.

 Before Monday arrived, however, the team played an important part in the Lord’s Day services.
 Tré preached for us both morning and evening, and Parker led the adult Sunday School class.
 Everyone introduced him or herself, interacted well with our congregation, and was very quick and ready to deal with any and all issues that arose, from keeping children under control during worship, to talking calmly while witnessing to a variety of people including a homeless man dealing with schizophrenia as well as drug addiction issues.